“The way to build your savings is by spending less each month.” – Suze Orman

 Divide the amount of money you put towards savings and paying off debt by your after-tax income.
 Times that by 100 to get a percentage.
 That amount is how much money is going towards your future.
 It is your challenge to get your savings ratio higher every month.

-For example, let’s say you earn R15,000 after tax.
+Let’s say you earn R15,000 after tax.
 You spend R1,500 on paying off your credit card, R2,000 towards retirement and R1,000 towards your tax-free savings account.
 Your savings ratio is:

 (1500+2000+1000)/15000*100 = 30%